 (Image: Meta screenshot)

-5. Select your objective
+4. Select your objective

 After that, pick a campaign objective that aligns with what you hope to achieve with your ad.
 Options include:

-• Awareness
+- Awareness

-• Engagement
+- Engagement

-• Traffic
+- Traffic

-• Leads
+- Leads

-• Sales
+- Sales

-• App promotion
+- App promotion

 (Image: Meta screenshot)

-6. Select your audience
+5. Choose your audience

-It allows you to include (or exclude) people based on their reported interests, age, or location, ensuring that you reach the audience that’s most likely to interact with your business.
+Audience targeting on Facebook Ads Manager allows you to include (or exclude) people based on their reported interests, age, or location, ensuring that you reach the audience most likely to interact with your business.

 (Image: Meta screenshot)

-7. Set your Facebook ads budget
+6. Set your budget

-The daily budget means your ad runs all day, and Facebook ensures you don’t spend more than you set.
-But you have to spend at least $1 a day.
 If you pick a lifetime budget, your ad will run for a certain time, and Facebook will spread out how much you spend over that period.

-8. Create a compelling Facebook ad
+7. Create a compelling Facebook ad

 (Image: HawkSEM)

 Check the preview to see how your ad will appear in different places on Facebook.
-If everything looks right, hit the “Publish” button to get your ad live.
+If everything looks right, hit the “Publish” button to get your new ad live.

-9. Track and optimize your results
+8. Track and optimize your results

 Once you launch, it’s time to monitor and optimize.
 You can do this from either Facebook Ads Manager or your ad software.

-• Performance Metrics: Captures results, reach, frequency, and impressions.
+- Performance Metrics: Captures results, reach, frequency, and impressions

-• Engagement Metrics: Revolves around likes, overall page engagement, and interactions with individual posts.
+- Engagement Metrics: Revolves around likes, overall page engagement, and interactions with individual posts

-• Video Metrics: Shows key indicators like total video views and the average portion of videos watched by viewers.
+- Video Metrics: Shows key indicators like total video views and the average portion of videos watched by viewers

-• Website Metrics: Measures actions on your website, such as checkouts, purchases, and items added to the cart.
+- Website Metrics: Measures actions on your website, such as checkouts, purchases, and items added to the cart

-• App Metrics: Includes data like app installs, how people engage with your app, and the cost per engagement.
+- App Metrics: Includes data like app installs, how people engage with your app, and the cost per engagement

-• Event Metrics: Focuses on responses to your events and the associated cost for each response.
+- Event Metrics: Focuses on responses to your events and the associated cost for each response

-• Settings Metrics: Delves into specifics such as start and end dates, the name of the ad set, delivery, and ad objective.
+Click Metrics: Shows total clicks, unique clicks, and the cost for each click - Settings Metrics: Delves into specifics such as start and end dates, the name of the ad set, delivery, and ad objective

 Tracking can be challenging, especially when you’re looking for data to increase sales.